MichaelTrip/helm-charts/README.md

 # MichaelTrip Helm Charts Repo

-This is the camptocamp charts repository.
+This is the MichaelTrip charts repository.

 ### Helm Documentation